secretstartups/handbook/okrs/index.html.md

 ### Documenting How to Achieve

 In FY21, we had quarterly How to Achieve Meetings in which senior team members shared their plans for achieving KRs.
 These meetings were often short and inefficient as much of the content could be covered during the planning process and reviewed async.
-While we no longer have these meetings, plans for achieving KR targets should still be clearly documented within KR issues.
-An issue should include the following fields:
+While we no longer have these meetings, plans for achieving KR targets should still be clearly documented within Ally.io or issues and epics that are linked to from Ally.io.
+Ally.io entries should include the following fields:

 1. **Overview:** some additional background on what we are trying to accomplish and why it is important.
 This section should elaborate on KRs that are not fully descriptive and provide context for team members who might not otherwise understand the desired result.
 1. **DRI or Core Team**: document the [DRI](/handbook/people-group/directly-responsible-individuals/){:data-ga-name="DRI"}{:data-ga-location="body"}.
 Other key team members and their roles can also be captured in this section.